amichalchuk/amichalchuk.github.io/joinus.md

 ---

 <b>Currently Funded PhD Opportunities </b> <br>
-We are currently seeking a PhD student to start ASAP on a project <b>X-ray analytics and ab initio simulation of energetic materials under extreme conditions <\b>.
+We are currently seeking a PhD student to start ASAP on a project <b> X-ray analytics and ab initio simulation of energetic materials under extreme conditions </b>.
 The project will combine state-of-the-art synchrotron science with ab initio simulation to investigate energetic materials at high pressurs.

 Further details are available and applications can be submitted: https://www.bam.de/umantis/EN/1105.html